Dense 3D Face Correspondence: Introduction

-Blanz and Vetter~\cite{blanz1999} proposed a dense correspondence algorithm using optical flow on the texture and the 3D cylindrical coordinates of the face points assuming that the faces are spatially aligned.
-They constructed a 3D morphable face model from 100 male and female faces each.
-An arbitrary face was chosen as a reference and the remaining scans were registered to it by iterating between optical flow based correspondence and morphable model fitting.
-One potential pitfall of the texture based dense correspondence \cite{blanz1999} is that facial texture is not always consistent with the underlying 3D facial morphology e.g. the shape and location of eyebrows.
-Moreover, this algorithm requires seven manually annotated facial landmarks for initialization.
-Later, in~\cite{blanz2003,blanz2007} the authors used the 3D morphable model for face recognition.
-Experiments were performed on only 150 pairs of 3D faces~\cite{blanz2007} from FRGCv2 database, although the total number of scans in the database are 4,007.

-Passalis et al.~\cite{passalis2005} proposed an Annotated Face Model (AFM) based on an average facial 3D mesh.
-The model was created by manually annotating a sparse set of anthropometric landmarks~\cite{farkas1994} on 3D face scans and then segmenting it into different annotated areas.
-Later, Kakadiaris et al.~\cite{kakadiaris2007} proposed elastic registration using this AFM by shifting the manually annotated facial points according to elastic constraints to match the corresponding points of 3D target models in the gallery.
-Face recognition was performed by comparing the wavelet coefficients of the deformed images obtained from morphing.

-Based on our literature survey, existing dense correspondence techniques have one or more of the following limitations: (1) They need manually annotated landmarks on 3D faces for initialization.
-(2) They use texture matching to find 3D shape correspondence.
+Existing dense correspondence techniques have one or more of the following limitations: (1) They need manually annotated landmarks on 3D faces for initialization.
+(2) They use image texture matching to find 3D shape correspondence.
 (3) They correspond all faces to a single reference face neglecting the global proximity of the 3D faces.
-(4) They have not been tested on {\em complete} benchmark databases such as the FRGCv2 for face recognition, gender classification and landmark identification.
+(4) They have not been tested on {\em complete} benchmark databases such as the FRGCv2~\cite{phillips2005} or Bosphorus~\cite{savran2008} datasets for face recognition and landmark identification.
 (5) They have no explicit mechanism of updating the dense correspondence model.